-Canmore is a hiking wonderland.
+Canmore is a true hiking wonderland.
 Located in the Canadian Rocky Mountains, just east of Banff National Park, there are literally dozens of terrific Canmore hikes, with spectacular options in Kananaskis Country that are often quieter and more convenient than those of its much more famous neighbour.

 And, of course, the many trails available around Banff, Lake Louise and in Yoho National Park are easily reached from Canmore, making it an exceptional base for your adventures in the Rockies.
 In general, Canmore is more central, more affordable and less touristy than Banff.
 It is brimming with outdoor activities and other things to do and is always our first stop on our annual summer visit to the mountains.
 We have also spent some longer stretches in Canmore as part of our “slow travel destinations